ebondu/angular2-keycloak/README.md

 @Injectable()
 export class MyClass {
-    // Angualar will inject the instance of the KeycloakHttp class constructor(private http: Http) {}
+    // Angular will inject the instance of the KeycloakHttp class constructor(private http: Http) {}

     callAPI(): Observable<MyObject> {